-A1 Critically evaluate current childhood discourses and apply these as a lens through which to examine key debates.

-A2 Critically explore the development of resilience enhancing factors and well-being in childhood through a lens of psychological study.

-A3 Critically examine and compare global perspective of childhood.
+- A1 Critically evaluate current childhood discourses and apply these as a lens through which to examine key debates. - A2 Critically explore the development of resilience enhancing factors and well-being in childhood. - A3 Critically examine and compare global perspective of childhood.